 Annas does not decide His fate and refers to sending Him to Caiaphas.
 But since Caiaphas cannot decide Jesus’ fate and refers to sending an agreement with Anna to send Jesus to Pilate of Pontus, the Jewish prosecutor, it is up to him to decide whether or not Jesus will be crucified.
 Annas is just like Caiaphas, two great powers that could have nullified the false testimonies and accusations against Jesus.

 Peter denies Jesus

 Jesus told Peter before it happened that when the rooster crows, he will deny Him three times.
-And Christ was right, Peter in front of a servant girl he had denied Christ.
+And Christ was right, Peter in front of a servant girl, he had denied Christ.
 Can you believe it?
-The brave older man and that courageous apostle to deny Christ?
+The brave older man and that courageous apostle deny Christ?

-Jesus saw this scene through the window that separated them, and He looked at Peter, who was still standing by the fire.
+Jesus saw this scene through the window that separated them, and He looked at Peter, standing by the fire.

 Then Peter wakes up, “Lord, I have sinned!”
 He quickly departs, leaving those who tempted him.
 And all the while, he went on his way, remorseful, thoughtful, For his conscience rebuked him, for he had betrayed Jesus, his Master.

 The position of this court is judicial; He received it from the Father: to die and be judged by sinners.
 Jesus, to comfort Himself, thought about Pilate, that His Father in Heaven had given him to be His judge.
 All the Archpriest asked Him.
 And Jesus said that He is the one, and they will see the Son of Man sitting at the right hand of the Almighty, coming in the clouds of heaven.
 And the high priest, tearing his clothes, said: What guilt He must bear.”
 They all judged that He was guilty of death.